halilmertavcioglu/Unity_Projects/Unity_Projects/DrawAndCollect_Clone/README.md

 ## 🎮 Gameplay Video
 [You can access the gameplay video via this link (Google Drive).](https://drive.google.com/file/d/16RKABlJZ55CNeysmAjFWikqoZE6iKbtn/view?usp=drive_link)

+## ⚠️ Note
+This project is a personal educational clone inspired by the original game.
+It is developed for learning purposes only and not for commercial use.

 ---

 ## 🛠🔵 Draw And Collect Oyununda Kullanılan Teknikler